 1991 - Ireland signs the Treaty on European Union at Maastricht and receives a guarantee that its strict anti-abortion law will not be affected.

-1992 - Irish voters approve a loosening of the abortion law.
-Access to information is guaranteed, and travel abroad to have an abortion is permitted.Peace process
+1992 - Irish voters approve loosening of the abortion law.
+Access to information guaranteed, travel abroad for abortion permitted.

-2002 March - Small majority of voters rejects government attempt to tighten already strict anti-abortion laws in constitutional referendum.Ahern re-elected
+2002 March - Small majority of voters rejects government attempt to tighten already strict anti-abortion laws in constitutional referendum.

-2002 May - Voters re-elect Fianna Fail's Bertie Ahern as prime minister in a continuing coalition with the Progressive Democrats.
+2002 May - Voters re-elect Fianna Fáil's Bertie Ahern as prime minister in a continuing coalition with the Progressive Democrats.
 Fine Gael, the main opposition party, loses over a third of its seats in parliament.

 2006 December - Government launches a 20-year strategy to create a bilingual, Irish- and English-speaking society.

 2007 June - Bertie Ahern forms a coalition with the Progressive Democrats, several independents and the Greens, who enter government for the first time.
-Mr Ahern becomes the first taoiseach (prime minister) to win a third term in office since Eamon De Valera.
+Mr Ahern becomes the first taoiseach (prime minister) to win a third term in office since Éamon De Valera.

 2008 September - As the global financial crisis gathers pace, the Irish government introduces a guarantee covering the debts of the country's banks.
 This move ultimately sinks the economy, as Ireland does not have sufficient reserves to cover its banks' debts.

-2009 February - Unemployment rate reaches 11% - the highest since 1996.
-Some 100,000 people take part in Dublin protest rally against government's handling of economic crisis.Financial crisis hits
+2009 February - Unemployment rate reaches 11% - highest since 1996.
+Some 100,000 people take to Dublin streets to protest at government's handling of economic crisis.

 2009 March - Ireland loses its AAA debt rating as public finances deteriorate amid a deep recession.